anmarkoulis/layered-architecture/docs/presentation.md

 ---

-# Our Journey: From Django to FastAPI
+# Our Journey: From Django ...

+## The Legacy & Issues
-- Started with Django's fat models
+- Legacy Django projects with suboptimal structure
-- Testing was painful
-- ORM queries were hard to maintain
+- Fat models at best, spaghetti code at worst
-- Performance issues with sync code
+- Performance issues from sync code and ORM queries
-- FastAPI won us over with:
-  - Async support
+- Difficult to maintain, scale, and test
-  - Modern Python features
+- Hard to implement new features
-  - Better performance
-  - Cleaner architecture
+- Complex deployment process
+- Limited async capabilities

+## Our Approach
+- Kept existing Django services
+- Only rewrote one critical project to FastAPI
+- All new services built with FastAPI
+- Gradual transition strategy

 ---

-# The Freedom of FastAPI
+# Our Journey: ...
+To FastAPI

-- Minimal framework, maximum flexibility
+## Why FastAPI Won
+- **Performance**: Async-first, built for speed
+- **Modern**: Latest Python features
+- **Agility**: Freedom to structure our way
+- **Developer Experience**: Better tooling and type hints
 - No enforced architecture
-- Freedom to experiment and evolve
 - Perfect for organizational standards

-Our journey to find the right architecture:
+## Our Architecture Evolution
 - Started with domain-driven design
 - Experimented with Clean Architecture
-- Tried classical MVC
 - Found our sweet spot in Layered Architecture

-Why Layered Architecture won:
-- Simple enough for new team members
-- Flexible enough for complex domains
-- Consistent across all projects
-- Perfect balance of structure and freedom

 ---